Dutch Quirk #51: Dance the Polonaise at parties

 However, if Dutchies know how to do one thing best, it’s to party. 🎉

-(That much is obvious by the infinite amount of political parties they have in such a small country who also seem to enjoy doing strange things at their office parties. 🤨)
+(That much is obvious by the infinite amount of political parties they have in such a small country. 🤨)

 Why is it quirky?

-The otherwise cool, calm, and collected Dutch population let their gelled hair down to get rowdy on the dance floor.
+Because it’s a moment for the otherwise cool, calm, and collected Dutch population to let their gelled hair down and get rowdy on the dance floor.

 Well, rowdy for them, at least, seeing as it may be one of the only times that the Dutch form an orderly queue (that isn’t at Schiphol, of course). 😉